Updated: July 2020

 This form basically says that as a seller of CBD products, you will abide by all Federal, state, and local laws as they pertain to these sales.
 It also indemnifies Shopify, which is a fancy way of saying that if you run afoul of the law, you can’t turn around and blame Shopify for it.

 It also means that it’s your responsibility to keep track of the CBD related laws relevant to your target sales areas.
-For example, two states currently forbid the sale of CBD: Idaho and South Dakota.
-Idaho is currently drafting legislation that will legalize hemp-derived CBD, but South Dakota has chosen to keep it illegal.
+For example, three states currently forbid the sale of CBD: Idaho*, Nebraska, and South Dakota.

 Which States Allow CBD Sales Online?

-As of September 2019, you can legally sell CBD products on Shopify in the following 41 states:
+As of July 2020, you can legally sell CBD products on Shopify--so long as they are hemp-derived (as opposed to marijuana-derived) in the following 41 states: